 2. Don’t forget campaign expenses

 It’s important to remember that crowdfunding campaigns don’t run themselves.
 The more you want to raise, the more expensive your campaign will probably be.
 This is because you’ll need to produce more content, promote it more aggressively and just generally convince people your product is worth that level of investment.
+The stuff on this crowdfunding checklist won’t be free.
 These costs might include:

 - Marketing costs: e.g, explainer videos, graphics, copywriting, PR, paid ads.